Medical questions & health advice by board certified doctors

-Can I get influenza in the summer?
+"Can I get influenza in the summer?"

 I have a very bad cold.
 I am 31 and it's almost summer.
 Could it be the flu?
 I had a fever but now it broke.

 You should always wash your hands after sneezing and before touching your own face or food, to prevent this type of transmission of the flu and other viruses.
 The flu shot helps to protect against contracting influenza, but unfortunately it does not offer 100% protection, due to annual changes in the genetic makeup of the flu virus.
 Typical symptoms of influenza are fever, chills, headache, cough, sore throat, runny nose, muscle aches, and sometimes abdominal pain and nausea or diarrhea.
 If you think you have the flu, you should see your primary care doctor, who can perform a nasal swab test for the flu virus.
 Other respiratory viruses can cause similar symptoms, without actually being influenza.
 Whether or not you have influenza, or just another type of virus, you should be sure to drink plenty of fluids, sleep at least 7-8 hours per night, cover your mouth when you sneeze or cough, and wash your hands.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.